Jump To Section

 - Cinnamon stick, star anise, and/or lemon slice for garnish

-- Add tea bag to a coffee mug full of hot water and allow to steep for 3-5 minutes.
+- Add Earl Grey tea bag to a coffee mug full of hot water and allow to steep for 3-5 minutes.

-- Meanwhile, in a warm glass mug, add the sweetener.
+- Meanwhile, in a warm glass mug, add the honey or sweetener.
 Add spirit, and lemon juice, and stir to combine.

-- When tea has steeped, remove bag and pour into the glass mug.
+- When the tea has steeped, remove the tea bag and pour liquid into the glass mug.
 Mix well.
-Garnish with aromatics: a whole cinnamon stick, a star anise, a lemon peel studded with whole cloves, or a slice of lemon.
+Garnish with aromatics: a whole cinnamon stick, star anise, a lemon peel studded with whole cloves, or a slice of lemon.